 Think about common topics too and phrases that relate to your field.
 You could try a play on words or input key terms into a domain name generator and see what turns up.

 It’s also worth thinking about the type of blog name that you want, and I divide this choice into keyword vs branding.

 A brandable blog name can be pretty much anything.
 The goal is to create something that is memorable and engaging.
 This often means that the blog name will be short, but there are exceptions.

 Some brandable blog names seem completely obscure.
 For example, the site ruled.me focuses on a low carb lifestyle, which isn’t at all obvious from website address.
-Facebook, Twitter, and many apps are perfect examples too.
+Facebook and Twitter are perfect examples too.

 Others might use some words that link to their topic.
 For example, the site ditchthecarbs.com is another low carb lifestyle blog.
 If your main lifestyle choice you want to promote is related to food, you can check out these food blog name ideas.

 Brandable names take a little more work, especially if the connection between the name and your topic isn’t obvious.
-They can take longer to find too, as there are so many angles.
-Still, they can be powerful.
+They can take longer to decide on as well, since you can literally make up words all day long.

 Alternatively, you can rely on keywords.
-A keyword focused blog name is one that uses a keyword or keyword phrase that is related to your topic.
+A keyword focused blog name is one that uses a commonly searched keyword phrase that is related to your topic.

 Regardless of the name that you end up with, the next step is to purchase it.
 Well, renting is probably a more accurate term, as you pay for your domain name each year.
 The fee is generally pretty low, often less than $20 per year for a .com domain.

 While domain name registrars can seem very similar in some senses, they do have key differences.
 Avoid services that heavily rely on upsells.
 GoDaddy is a key example of this pattern.
 The domain name service tries to sell multiple services that you’re not going to need.
 Extra domains to protect your brand.
 Hosting.
 Email.
 CDN.
 Etc.